 Another Jim Chivers masterpiece!
 What a smart

-picture after flying with us and touring New Zealand on their motorbikes prior
+lovely picture after flying with us and touring New Zealand on their motorbikes

-Museum.
-The Museum committee has voted in favour of supporting
+committee has voted in favour of supporting the Red Cat

-the Red Cat operation and the Ag-Cat will be hangared
+operation and the Ag-Cat will be hangared in the Museum's

-Monday morning after Chris flew reporter Lance Isbister and
+Chris flew reporter Lance Isbister and photographer Kirsty

-photographer Kirsty Graham last week.
-On Tuesday Aviation
+Graham last week.
+On Tuesday Aviation Adventures passed its

-for two years, prior to another audit and a further extension
+prior to another audit and a further extension of five years.

 Chris's DC3 is now ready for painting red by

 Jim Chivers.
 Once that is completed, signs